-One of the primary benefits of plating steel is the stronger resistance to wear.
+One of the primary benefits of plating steel is the increased resistance to wear.
+Steel is a hard metal with high yield and tensile strength, but it’s more subject to corrosion.
 When steel parts are plated with a protective material, the longevity and durability increases.

-Metal plating protects steel from chemical damage, friction, and corrosion.
+Metal plating protects steel parts from chemical damage, friction, and corrosion.

 Another benefit of plated steel is a better aesthetic appearance.
-Steel parts can be electroplated, or plated with zinc or chromium.
-The plating process will reduce minor imperfections and scratches, and prevent future rust.
-Plating also makes parts easier to clean making routine maintenance faster and easier.
+After machining the steel parts, they can be electroplated, or plated with zinc or chromium.
+The plating process reduces minor imperfections and scratches, and prevents future rust.
+Plating steel also makes parts easier to clean making routine maintenance faster and easier.